Dual Ramsey theorem for trees: The theorem and its context

 Galois connections with \eqref{E:gin2} are often called embedding--projection pairs.
 They are important in denotational semantics of programming languages, see for example \cite{DrGo}, and are relevant in some topological considerations, see for example \cite{Ku}.

 Now we consider \eqref{E:gin2} and assume that $S$ and $T$ are ordered trees.

-If $f$ is assumed to be a morphism, then it is easy to see that $e$ is a morphism as well.
-Moreover, $f$ determines $e$ uniquely and $e$ determines $f$ uniquely.
+Assuming that $f$ is a morphism puts restrictions on $e$; it is easy to see that it implies that $e$ is a morphism as well.
+Moreover, $f$ determines $e$ and $e$ determines $f$.
 So formulating the Ramsey statement for this kind of functions, we get Leeb's Ramsey result; if stated for $e$, it takes the form of Theorem~\ref{T:lee}, if stated for $f$, it takes the equivalent surjective form.

-On the other hand, if $e$ is assumed to be a morphism, then $f$ is what we called a rigid surjection.
+On the other hand, $e$ being a morphism does not put severe restrictions on $f$, in particular, it does not imply that $f$ is a morphism.
+In this case, $f$ is what we called a rigid surjection.
 The Ramsey theorem stated for such functions $f$ is our main result.